Ted Agon - Author

 W. Edwards Deming

 One would assume that dictionaries would describe the only process that allows us to survive and thrive.
 Dictionaries do not describe the process of thinking.
-They only offer abstract generalizations or synonyms.
+They only offer non-specific generalizations or synonyms.
 (You may wish to look it up.)

 .